 I will usually dice the pickled lettuce more finely — I must have been feeling lazy

 The difference between topping and stock ingredients is that toppings don’t hold up as well to long cooking periods.
-So chunky veg becomes stock ingredient (carrots, pumpkin, potato), and leafy veg become toppings.
+So chunky veg becomes stock ingredient (carrots, pumpkin), and leafy veg become toppings.

 This is what I usually have (all diced):